pypa/hatch/README.rst

 Installation
 ------------

-hatch is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.3+ and PyPy.
+Hatch is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 2.7/3.3+ and PyPy.

 .. code-block:: bash